Create an account and sign up for our e-newsletters to receive private sale coupons >

-Bath Tub Basics It is worth the investment for quality in the planning of your bathroom.
-Far too often a bath tub is quickly sketched on a blueprint and the end product is not enjoyable and can be uncomfortable.
-It is important to discuss bath tub basics, such as length, water capacity, and accessories, as soon as possible with a contractor.
-Generally, the bath tub is installed in the first stage of construction.
+bathroom in THD-8055A great tub is worth the investment, so make sure to explore the options when planning your bathroom.
+Far too often, this feature is overlooked on a blueprint and the end product is not enjoyable or even comfortable for the homeowner.
+It is important to discuss bathtub basics, such as length, water capacity, and accessories, as soon as possible with a contractor.
+Why?
+Because the bathtub is one of the very first things installed in your new home!

 Function